fresho-dev/mancha/docs/quickstart.md

 - `age.toFixed(0)` is valid (number has toFixed method)
 - Using `name.toFixed()` would be an error (string doesn't have toFixed)

+The `:types` payload is parsed with `jexpr`, so it must evaluate to a plain object whose **values are strings** containing TypeScript snippets.
+If the type checker encounters a non-string value it will emit an error that points at the offending key.
+When you need literal quotes inside a type, escape them in a double-quoted attribute (for example,
+`<div :types="{\"status\": \"'active' | 'inactive'\"}">`) or pull the definition into a TypeScript module and reference it via `@import`.

 ### Running the Type Checker

 ```bash